TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 06:25:04 EDT 2023

 Montreal-based designer.
 During her studies at Concordia University, she created the free floriated caps typeface Floralism (2013), a font whose glyphs are shaped like in Novecento, one of the "in" typefaces of early 2013.
 Its decoration is inspired by art nouveau and psychedelia from he 1960s.

 Brigitte Schuster is a graphic designer, calligrapher and lettering artist who graduated in 2008 from Concordia University in Montreal (only one block away from Luc's house...).
 She writes about herself: I am an independent Art Director (Graphic Design), Print Artist and Photographer practicing in Montreal, Canada.
 I am currently teaching typography and photography courses in the Graphic Design department of a college in Montreal.
 After attending a three-year graphic design program in Munich, Germany, I spent a few years working there both as an employee for print and web agencies, and as a freelancer.
 In 2005, I completed a Bachelor in Fine Arts, with a specialization in painting from the Italian Academy of Fine Arts of Carrara, Italy. [...]
 I moved to Canada in 2005 where I continued working in and for the graphic design industry.
 In 2008 I completed the Graduate Certificate in Digital Technologies in Design Art Practice at Montreal's Concordia University.
 In my graphic design practice I ideally work in editorial design, also corporate branding, with a focus on typography.
 Over the last year or two, I developed a great interest in type, which I express in my calligraphy and lettering work and type design research.
 Graduate of the Masters program in type design at KABK, 2010.
-Brush calligraphy with a tree branch (2009) and Book Designers from the Netherlands (2014).
+Author of Brush calligraphy with a tree branch (2009) and Book Designers from the Netherlands (2014).
 In 2013, she founded the imprint Brigitte Schuster Editeur.
 Presently, she lives and works in Bern, Switzerland.

 Originally from Montreal, Camille studies graphic design at Anderson University in South Carolina.
 During her studies, she created the quaint mini-serifed typeface Ado (2012).